APantov/2M-Chats-Analysis/README.md

-All those files purpose is explained in our research paper
+All those files' purpose is explained in our research paper, please refer to it for more details.